 Once the information is collected, survey calculations are performed.
 This is a means of analyzing the dimensions of the boundaries (traditionally known as “metes and bounds”).
 Topographic plans show geodetic elevations and detailed property features, and they may also show contours and underground utility information tailored to the needs of the project.
 For subdivision plans, we will calculate the area, frontages and building envelopes of the designed lots.
 Volumes of stockpiles and excavations can also be determined.

 Survey plans are drawn with the latest version of AutoCAD and specialized surveying CAD add-ons.
 Plans follow rigorous standards, survey guidelines and checking procedures.
 Quality control is paramount, especially when dealing with millions of numbers that are relied upon by clients and approving agencies alike.

 There is an old expression: “be proud enough of your work to sign it.”
 We take this to heart at Krcmar.
 We prepare subdivision, reference and condominium plans; real-property reports; and boundary, topographic and other legal plans—and all follow a strict certification process that is in accordance with generally accepted surveying principles.
 Our plans conform to common law, statutory requirements and the regulations and guidelines of the Association of Ontario Land Surveyors.
 Our surveys are subject to peer review, Land Registry Office scrutiny and, most of all, the excellent service standards that form the basis of our reputation.

 When it comes to land development, Krcmar offers flexible services to accommodate our clients’ specific needs.
 The ultimate goal is to obtain approval of the specific ways landowners want to improve the value of their land.
-We have the people and the experience to help navigate all the survey-related aspects of the project while working with other professionals to provide the client with peace of mind regarding the successful completion of the endeavour.
+We have the people and the experience to help navigate all the survey-related aspects of the project while working with other professionals to provide the client with peace of mind regarding the successful completion of the endeavor.